 The chef is a heavyset man with a thrush of dark brown hair and a wide mouth.
 He looks like he's just finished a rugby match and, in fact, Bruno Monnoir has played a fair amount of the game.
 But, since 1990 he and his wife Isabelle have been playing another game — chasing Michelin stars.

 Despite his manifest mastery in the kitchen, Chef Monnoir waited 16 years for his one Michelin star.
 "I wasn't the man who takes the train," chef says of his sixteen years in the wilderness.
 "I was the man who stays at the station and watches the train go by."

 In 2006, a star finally fell on him.
 "It was magic!"
 Bruno exclaims, his dark eyes lighting up.
 Immediately, tables at the restaurant were booked up; they had to turn diners away.
 Chef tells us he's like Obelix, he fell into the magic elixir that gave him cooking powers from a young age.
 He started cooking at age 6 and by 9 had made his first boeuf Bourguignon.
 In a strange turn of fate, his parents had a pizza restaurant in the same building Le Benaton now occupies.

 Along with this box of goodness is a granite brick with two holes carved in in to hold playful cones.
-Looking like miniature ice-cream cones, they are made of a fine parmesan crust, the "ice cream" is a savoury tomato-mustard concoction.
+Looking like miniature ice-cream cones, they are made of a fine parmesan crust, the "ice cream" is a savory tomato-mustard concoction.
 Judging by the clever and delicious amuse bouche we are in for a helluva meal!